Jazzzny/10mb/README.md

 # 10mb: file compressor

-A simple multi-use file compressor written in Python that can compress files to a specified size, designed to make files easily uploadable to Discord.
+A super simple multi-use file compressor written in Python that can compress files to a specified size, designed to make files easily uploadable to Discord.

 ## Supported File Types
 - Image Files